open/close all folders

 - The Magic School Bus has Ms. Frizzle.
 She has a pet chameleon, her school bus can go anywhere in time or space, and nothing ever fazes her.

-- An episode of Recess had a former student (and rival of Sadist Teacher Ms. Finster) return to the school to work as a teacher.
+- One episode had a former student (and rival of Sadist Teacher Ms. Finster) return to the school to work as a teacher.
 By the end of the episode he's reconciled his love of science with his aversion to being boring and became one of these.

-- Monk Gyatso of Avatar The Last Airbender teaches Aang to airbend pies at other, meditating monks.
+- Monk Gyatso teaches Aang to airbend pies at other, meditating monks.
 While the other senior monks at the Southern Air Temple take a more disciplinarian stance and want to accelerate Aang's training because of the war on the horizon, Gyatso insists that he have a happy childhood.

 - Miss Finch on Birdz is generally supportive of Eddie.
 In one episode, she allows him to shoot a video essay instead of writing one, to support his love of filmmaking.